adopted-ember-addons/ember-data-factory-guy/README.md

  - FactoryGuy.make
    - Loads model instance into the store
+ - FactoryGuy.makeNew
+   - Create new model instance but does not load it to the store
  - FactoryGuy.makeList
    - Loads zero to many model instances into the store
  - FactoryGuy.build